 Options for backpacking trips include the Narrows, which has 12 designated sites, or Kolob Arch via La Verkin Creek Trail, a great option to escape some crowds.
 A Trans-Zion trek is also a great way to see much of the park.
 Because many of these routes are so popular, it’s important to have backup plans for alternate campsites and trails if you can’t get the permits you want.

 Weather in August

 August is typically very hot in Zion National Park.
-The average temperature for Zion Canyon in August is a high of 97, and a low of 66 degrees Fahrenheit (36/19 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 87, and a low of 57 degrees Fahrenheit (30/13 degrees Celsius).
+The average temperature for Zion Canyon in August is a high of 97 and a low of 66 degrees Fahrenheit (36/19 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 87 and a low of 57 degrees Fahrenheit (30/13 degrees Celsius).
 Visitors should be advised that these temperatures are only averages and that the park’s actual temperature can vary greatly from these.
-It rains 6 days on average during the month of August.
-Zion experiences a monsoon season mid-July to mid-September, so always check the weather before starting on a trail and know the risks of a flashflood.
+It rains six days on average during the month of August.
+Zion experiences a monsoon season from mid-July to mid-September, so always check the weather before starting on a trail and know the risks of a flash flood.

 Wildlife in august

 August is a great time of the year to view wildlife in Zion.
 Both the large and the small animals are out during this time of year for visitors to see.
 Some of the park’s larger mammals, such as mule deer and bighorn sheep, will be just at the beginning of their rutting season, the mating season.
 If you’re lucky, you might see glimpses of males of both species scuffling and headbutting each other for the right to mate.
 But you’ll find Zion’s smaller wildlife is just as interesting as the larger ones.
 All of the reptiles and small mammals will still be out of hibernation for the summer, and they can be a joy to watch.